Why It Matters

 What Happened

-At least four western North Dakota counties imposed temporary construction moratoriums on AI data center projects, though some have since lifted those bans.
-Residents in communities including Harwood and Ellendale have raised concerns about grid reliability, environmental impact, noise, and lack of public notice before major projects break ground.
+At least four western North Dakota counties have imposed temporary construction moratoriums on AI data center projects, though some have since lifted those bans.
+The rapid pace of development has left residents and local officials scrambling to establish planning frameworks.

 By the Numbers